nikglavin/react-testing-fundamentals/README.md

 Given an output of render, is there a possibility to transition from state A to state B?
 Those two concerns have their own approaches to test them.
 I usually name the first concern as testing structure, and the second one as testing behavior.
 These concerns are separate, but some of testing structure approaches can affect available ways of testing behavior approaches.

-What it renders (which may be nothing)
+- What it renders (which may be nothing)
-Conditional Props
+- Conditional Props
-State / updating state
+- State / updating state
-Test user events
+- Test user events
-Test the response to those events
+- Test the response to those events
-Make sure the right things render at the right time Component behavior when the user interacts with it (via clicking, dragging, keyboard input, etc)
+- Make sure the right things render at the right time
+- Component behavior when the user interacts with it (via clicking, dragging, keyboard input, etc)

-What the component does when you call methods on its instance (public ref interface) Side effects that occur as part of the component life cycle (componentDidMount, componentWillUnmount, etc)
+- What the component does when you call methods on its instance (public ref interface)
+- Side effects that occur as part of the component life cycle (componentDidMount, componentWillUnmount, etc)

-## Utils

-- Sinon
-- Enzyme
-- Jest
-- Nock

-Unit -> shallow()
-Module -> mount()

 ## Snapshot testing

-Tip with @fbjest snapshots: You can force the snapshot order yourself if you need to by numbering them, this can make them easier to browse
-Did you miss @lithinn's lightning talk on "Snapshot Testing" at #reactlondon 2017?
-Don't miss out, watch here.  http://bit.ly/2pBE0k3 pic.twitter.com/PdcbOGiAsV

 ### The Good